AnyLog-co/documentation/09- Data Management/02-1 Databases/03- NoSQL (MongoDB).md

 documents are already field-structured, mapping much more directly onto SQL's row/column model — making it a great tool to demonstrate the relationship between data and blob storage.

-> MongoDB has the same interaction commands with AnyLog as a [SQL database](01-%20SQL%20Storage.md) for dis/connecting
+> MongoDB has the same interaction commands with AnyLog as a <a href="01-%20SQL%20Storage.md" target="_blank">SQL database</a> for dis/connecting
 > and creating / dropping databases (collections in MongoDB) and tables.

 1. Connect to SQL-based database